 - 1. The Development Fund is a part of the IFSA budget that is used to support both individual IFSA members in joining events and Local Committees in organising activities. - 2.
 The money for the fund originates from the leftover Development Fund budget of the previous year as well as money which was allocated to the Fund from the overall annual budget.
 Further financial capacity can be gathered during fundraising activities such as an IFSA auction that takes place during the IFSS and other meetings, as well as by sponsorship grants and donations. - 3.
 The Development Fund is an always running open call, with a deadline at the end of each month, after each batch of applications is evaluated and funded.
-In this way it is always possible to apply to the development fund. - 4.
+In this way, it is always possible to apply to the development fund. - 4.
 The Applicants that will be supported by the fund are chosen based on a letter of motivation, the importance or relevance (and development potential) of the activity, the economic status of the applicant's home country and the membership status of the applicant. - 5.
+It is only possible to apply for the Development Fund in advance of the planned activity.
+The applicant must ensure that the application can be reviewed in time before the start of the event that was applied for. - 6.
 Each application is assessed by the Development Fund Committee, which is composed of 3 people, of which at least 1 Board member.
 The Development Fund Committee is nominated by the IFSA Board.
 Each application is independently reviewed by at least 2 evaluators.
 The score is given by each evaluator based on the listed evaluation criteria.
-The score given by each evaluator for each criterion is averaged to obtain a final score for the criteria - 6.
-The final decision of fund allocation is made by the IFSA Direction, using the assessment of the application made by the Development Fund Committee - 7.
-Precedence in allocating funds should be given to Low Income Countries - 8.
+The score given by each evaluator for each criterion is averaged to obtain a final score for the criteria - 7.
+The final decision on fund allocation is made by the IFSA Direction, using the assessment of the application made by the Development Fund Committee - 8.
+Precedence in allocating funds should be given to Low-Income Countries - 9.
 After the selection of the Development Fund's beneficiaries, the applicant has to fill out and sign the Development Fund agreement

-9. The financial support can only be paid out as reimbursement after the event and the successful submission of both the Reimbursement form, corresponding receipts and all relevant output material
+10. The financial support can only be paid out as reimbursement after the event and the successful submission of both the Reimbursement form, corresponding receipts and all relevant output material.